websiteinspiration/bugsplat.rb/entries/2013-12-02-simulating-a-market-in-ruby.md

 This is how the notional price of an equity or contract is determined by the market.
 Each time a trade happens that price gets broadcast to the world as *the* price.

 These orders are called *limit orders* because they say "buy TSLA for $9.99 but *no more*" or "sell TSLA for $10 but *no less*."
-In our example, if Fred didn't look at the book and decides to put in a buy for $10.05, he'll get his 10 shares at $10.05 and Pete would make out like a bandit and the price would briefly shoot up to $10.05.
+In our example, if Fred didn't look at the book and decides to put in a buy for $10.05, he'll get his 10 shares at $10.00 from Pete.

 Limit orders are the fundemental building block of a market.
-There are other order types but they're always built using one or more limit orders.
+There are other order types but they're almost always built using one or more limit orders.
+One notable exception is a *market* order which orders a specific quantity at whatever the current market price is. (thanks for the corrections, [minimax](https://news.ycombinator.com/item?id=6834599)!)

 ## Building a Simulation